 Baller League UK Season 2 fixtures, schedule, teams, managers and rules

-Baller league returns for second season after Sharky's SDS FC lift the trophy after a 4-3 victory over MVPs United in the final; Daniel Sturridge, Idris Elba and Niko Omilana among the new managers entering the competition
+Baller League returns for second season after Sharky's SDS FC lift the trophy after a 4-3 victory over MVPs United in the final; Daniel Sturridge, Idris Elba and Niko Omilana among new managers; watch live on Sky Sports on Monday evenings

-The Baller League is back for Season 2!
+The Baller League is back for Season 2, live on Sky Sports!
 Find out all you need to know on how it works, what's changed and which famous faces are taking part!

+Sky Sports and Baller League UK have extended their partnership into a second season of the six-a-side competition, meaning fans can watch every match from London's Copper Box Arena live on Sky Sports on Monday evenings.
+For the first time, watchalongs will also feature on select matchdays on the Sky Sports Football YouTube channel.

+From new managers including Daniel Sturridge and Idris Elba to the fixture schedule and format, here's all you need to know...

 What is the Baller League?

-The Baller League began in Germany, created by entrepreneur Felix Starck and aided by Mats Hummels and Lukas Podolski.
-It is a six-a-side indoor football competition, with the first UK season taking place at the Copper Box Arena in London.
+The Baller League is a six-a-side indoor football competition that began in Germany, created by entrepreneur Felix Starck and supported by Mats Hummels and Lukas Podolski.

 The influencer-led league - headlined by KSI for the UK version - sees former Premier League players, futsal players and celebrities face one another in 12 teams to win the Baller League.
 Each team battles it out for 11 weeks to determine the final four.
 The winner is decided in a final four play-off, with two semi-finals setting up the final.